 Posted by Todd Smith

-Right now, I am getting ready for my trip to Thailand where I will be traveling for more than twenty seven hours including one sixteen hour flight.
-Unlike most people who would dread this type of trip, I am looking forward to it because I am flying first class.
-And, unlike first class seats on domestic flights, international first class provides you with twice the legroom and a reclining seat that opens into a bed.
+When I took a trip to Thailand, I traveled for more than 27 hours, including one 16-hour flight.
+Unlike most people who would dread this type of trip, I had been looking forward to it because I was flying first class.
+And, unlike first-class seats on domestic flights, international first class provides you with twice the legroom and a reclining seat that opens into a bed.

 How I Accumulate Miles

 My wife and I have a United Airlines credit card that we use for all our personal purchases.
 I also have an American Airlines credit card I use for all my business purchases.

 Having two cards allows me to easily separate my business and personal expenses and it allows me to collect miles on two airlines, giving me more options when I travel.
 Both credit cards give us one frequent-flyer mile for every dollar we spend.

 The Best Value for Your Miles

 Don’t stop reading this because you don’t have any plans to fly internationally for business.
 How about going on that African safari you’ve always wanted to do?
 Would you like to visit the Great Wall of China, scuba dive on Australia’s Great Barrier Reef, ski in the Swiss Alps, or attend the Olympics?